fivetran/dbt_salesforce_marketing_cloud/README.md

 </details>

-# 🔍 Does this package have dependencies?
+## Does this package have dependencies?
 This dbt package is dependent on the following dbt packages.
-Please be aware that these dependencies are installed by default within this package.
+These dependencies are installed by default within this package.
 For more information on the following packages, refer to the [dbt hub](https://hub.getdbt.com/) site.
 > [!IMPORTANT]
 > If you have any of these dependent packages in your own `packages.yml` file, we highly recommend that you remove them from your root `packages.yml` to avoid package version conflicts.